 Sediment biota and toxic Polycyclic Aromatic Hydrocarbons interactions

-Several collaborative studies with different biology fields showed the potential influence of polycyclic aromatic hydrocarbons (PAHs) on the abundance and diversity of ciliates, foraminifera, and bacteria under natural and experimental conditions.
+Several collaborative studies in different biological fields showed the potential influence of polycyclic aromatic hydrocarbons (PAHs) on the abundance and diversity of ciliates, foraminifera, and bacteria under natural and experimental conditions.
 The results obtained in these studies explain the complexity of interactions between toxic compounds and biology, with some species having the potential to enhance the toxicity of crude oil, while others are affected by it, or not affected at all.
 Indicator studies of complex microbial/benthic communities are encouraged for specific biological groups avoiding generalizations on impact responses among taxa.
 Chemical analysis of PAHs was conducted at the Paleoceanographic Laboratory – University of South Florida.

 - Pulster Erin L., Adolfo Gracia, Susan M. Snyder, Isabel C. Romero, Brigid Carr, Gerardo Toro-Farmer, Steven A. Murawski.
 2020..
 Polycyclic Aromatic Hydrocarbon Baselines in Gulf of Mexico Fishes.
 In “Scenarios and Responses to Future Deep Oil Spills”, 253-271 p, doi.org/10.1007/978-3-030-12963-7_15.